Himolde-IBE110/Labs/Wireshark-HTTP/README.md

 Using online editors:
 JSBin is an online editor that you can use to create HTML Web pages available at  https://jsbin.com/?html,output

 This is a valid html file.
-You can copy it and save it with a .html extension and your browser will show its contents:
+You can find it here: https://himolde-ibe110.github.io/Labs/hello.html) When you open it on your browser, it will show the contents of the page.
+You will see just a "Hello Word!" sentence.
+If the toolbar of your browser is visible, you will see also the title of the page as "My First HTML Page".
+If you right click on the page and choose See the source code of the page, you should see this:
 ```html
 <!DOCTYPE html>
 <html>